runningturtles/ChildCare/README.md

 `api = myChildCareLib.ChildCareLib()`

 You can then simply use the interfaces to get your preferred data.
-The interfaces are decribed here: https://github.com/runningturtles/ChildCare/wiki
+The interfaces are decribed here: https://github.com/runningturtles/ChildCare/wiki/API-Reference
 Demostration data can be found at: https://github.com/runningturtles/ChildCare/tree/main/Examples
 If you use your own data file, please make sure it has the same structure as the demo file.
-More information about the file structure at: https://github.com/runningturtles/ChildCare/wiki/Data-File-Structure
+More information about the file structure is available at: https://github.com/runningturtles/ChildCare/wiki/Data-File-Structure
 `api.read_data("demo.csv")`
 `api.show_data(api.filter_by_year("2009"))`